 Below is a comprehensive list detailing when a permit is required.
 Please feel free to download this list and use it as a guide to help you.

 Fences generally do not require permits to be constructed in Nashville.
 There are several significant restrictions as to where a fence may be constructed on your property as well as how tall a fence can be.
-Below is a handout that explains where fences are and are not allowed, as well as restrictions to the overall height of a fence.
+Find out more about the rules and requirements for fence construction in Davidson County.